medianetlab/OuluLabs/README.md

 ### Perform a Day-2 action using the Firewall

 In this final stage of this lab, you will use the deployed Firewall to perform a Day-2 action, blocking any traffic coming from the client node.
 For this purpose, you will use a script included in the Firewall VM.
 To do that, first, you need to get the IP address of the Firewall VM.
 On the OpenStack dashboard, select the new Slice tenant from the list located at the top-left corner of the window.
-Go to the "__Project/Instances__" and get the IP address of the Firewall VM.
+Go to the tab __Project/Compute/Instances__ and get the IP address of the Firewall VM.
 From your terminal, execute the script located in the Firewall VM.
 The credentials for this VM are __Username: demo__ - __Password: demo__:

 ```bash
 ssh demo@<FW_IP_ADDRESS> bash -c '/home/demo/block_client_traffic.sh'